raspberrypi/documentation/glossary/README.md

 - **GNU** - The [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) is a free software mass collaboration project, which has produced huge amounts of software that is used on the Raspberry Pi, including Linux itself.
 - **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi
 - **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi, this is called the VideoCore4 (VC4), and is built into the SoC.
+- **HAT** - Hardware Attached on Top.
+A specification for designing devices to attach to the Raspberry Pi, see the launch announcement [here](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/).
 - **HDMI**  High-Definition Multimedia Interface, a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device; see [Wikipedia](https://en.wikipedia.org/wiki/HDMI)
 - **HDCP** – High-bandwidth Digital Content Protection, an optional encryption mechanism used for HDMI or DVI transmission; see [Wikipedia](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection)
 - **HVS** – Hardware Video Scaler, a hardware block in the VC4 GPU on all Raspberry Pi models used for manipulating and displaying bitmaps
 - **I<sup>2</sup>C** – Inter-Integrated Circuit (pronounced _I-squared-C_), an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2C)
 - **I<sup>2</sup>S** – Inter-Integrated Circuit Sound, an electrical serial bus interface standard used for connecting digital audio devices together; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2S)
 - **ISP** – Imaging System Pipeline, a set of hardware (and sometimes software) stages that processes images from a camera into a high-quality result; the Raspberry Pi has a built-in hardware ISP that processes images captured from a camera attached to the CSI port.
+- **LAN** - Local Area Network, an ethernet or wireless based communication network in a localised area, for example a house or office.
 - **LED** – Light-Emitting Diode, a semiconductor device that produces light from electricity
 - **Linux** – the main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
 - **MSD** – Mass Storage Device (amongst other things), such as an SD card or hard disk drive